Geometry-Guided Generative Representation for Functional Brain Graphs: fMRI Data Details

-\textbf{Subjects and connectivity graphs.} Functional MRI data from 1067 subjects were available.
-Training and test splits (80/20) were performed on subject indices and fixed across all training and analyses (including the transformer-autoencoder, diffusion model, and cognitive-state classifiers), resulting in 853 training and 214 test subjects with no subject overlap.
-For the working memory (WM) task, each subject’s time series was partitioned into eight segments corresponding to task-block conditions (2 cognitive loads * 4 stimulus types).
-Functional connectivity (FC) matrices were computed as the Pearson correlation of regional time series under a 64-region parcellation.
-Therefore, the resting-state dataset contains one FC matrix per subject, whereas the WM dataset contains eight matrices per subject, all adopting the same subject-wise train–test split.
+\textbf{HCP} Resting-state fMRI data were available for 1067 unique subjects.
+Task fMRI data included working memory (WM; N=1065), emotion (N=1019), motor (N=1061), language (N=1024), social (N=1026), relational (N=1016), and gambling (N=1065); task subject indices were subsets of the resting-state cohort.
+We created subject-wise training/validation/test splits (70\%/10\%/20\%) on resting-state indices and fixed them for all training and analyses (transformer autoencoder, diffusion model, and latent-space classifications), resulting in 746/107/214 subjects with no overlap.
+For the WM task, each subject’s time series was partitioned into eight segments (2 cognitive loads $\times$ 4 stimulus types).
+Thus, the resting-state dataset contained one functional connectivity (FC) matrix per subject; the multi-task dataset included up to seven FC matrices per subject (one per task, when available); and the working-memory dataset contains eight FC matrices per subject, all under the same subject-wise split.